isabellebodner/BIS15W2024_ibodner/lab7/lab7_hw.md

 ## # ℹ abbreviated name: ¹​isscaap_taxonomic_group
 ## # ℹ 1 more variable: catch <dbl>
 ```
-China has the largest overall catch int he year 2000
+China has the largest overall catch in the year 2000

 7. Which country caught the most sardines (_Sardina pilchardus_) between the years 1990-2000?